Bagadiong/NodeJS_RESTfulAPI/README.md

 ```
 host: 'localhost',
     user: 'root',
-    password: '',
     database: 'inventory'
 ```

 ### ADDITIONAL APPS
-POSTMAN for cheking the API ROUTES
+POSTMAN for checking the API ROUTES
 ### API ROUTES

 To get all data in items table(GET)